usrbinsam/usrbinsam.github.io/content/posts/fastapi-graphql.md

 I'd love to see a tighter integration between FastAPI & strawberry that allows developers to use their existing Pydantic models with full validation support and better dependency injection support, but I don't have my fingers crossed.

 If you want to use GraphQL, I don't think FastAPI is the way to go about it.

-Did I miss anything?
-Did I get anything wrong?
-Are you using GraphQL with FastAPI in production?
-Feel free to send feeback to [sam@redeemed.dev](mailto:sam@redeemed.dev).